Wednesday, August 19, 2009

 And how about a miniature pencil box from Chris Sturgess-Lief?
 He can also provide you with some lovely mahogany coat hangers.)
 Update on June 10, 2013: Sadly, Chris Sturgess-Lief died in 2011.

 And staying in the kitchen, we can admire these miniature canisters, from Reutter Porcelain of Germany.
-Update on June 19, 2013: I'm not finding this canister set any more, but you can get another canister set from the same company.
+Update on July 25, 2015: I'm not finding this canister set any more.

 And let's not forget the clocks, so useful in organizing one's time.
 You can get mantel clocks, wall clocks, or longcase clocks - running clocks, in miniature.
 This miniature American banjo wall clock comes from Small-Time.